-Aeration is a lawn care practice designed to create openings in lawn turf and the underlying soil structure in order to penetrate the root and thatch layer and allow essential water and air down into the soil where it can better reach the grass roots.
+Aeration is a lawn care practice designed to create openings in lawn turf and the underlying soil structure in order to penetrate the root and thatch layer and allow essential water and air down into the soil where it can better reach the grassroots.
 The process is usually called "core aeration," after the practice of punching small plugs, or cores, into the lawn.
 Usually, the practice is done with a motorized machine that can be rented, though there are also hand tools that can be used and which may be practical on very small lawns.
 Lawn care companies also offer aeration among their repertoire of services.

-Aeration is the antidote to heavily compacted soil, which may be present on a lawn that gets very heavy foot traffic, or which is planted on a soil base that is heavy in clay content.
+Aeration is the antidote to the heavily compacted soil, which may be present on a lawn that gets very heavy foot traffic, or which is planted on a soil base that is heavy in clay content.
 It rarely is necessary where soils are on the sandy side.
-Core aeration is sometimes advertised as a solution to problems with thatch; however, it really does not do much to relieve that problem if thatch is already present.
+Core aeration is sometimes advertised as a solution to problems with thatch; however, it does not do much to relieve that problem if thatch is already present.
 Where thatch is a genuine problem, a true dethatching operation is a better solution.
 However, dethatching is a fairly violent action to a lawn, and an annual core aeration may well prevent thatch problems in the first place.

-If you have the type of soil and conditions that require lawn aeration, you can once each year.
+If you have the type of soil and conditions that require lawn aeration, you can do it once each year.
 It does not hurt your lawn, and in fact, will make it healthier and more attractive.
 Some people dislike the look of the small plugs of soil and turf that are pulled up and scattered over the lawn, and if so, you can rake them up.
 Left on the lawn, though, they will quickly break up and decompose.

 When to Aerate Your Lawn